open-edge-insights/eii-core/docker_setup/README.md

         3. Build and run IEI images as per the dependency order (**present working dir - `<IEdgeInsights>/docker_setup/`**)

             For factory deployments, we want IEI to come up automatically on system boot.
-For doing this, run the script:
+For doing this, run the script: * This step will unsinstall any previous version of IEI.
+This step does not need a provisioning step to be executed  first.*

             ```sh
-            sudo make install | tee setup_iei_logs.txt
+            sudo make install CERT_PATH=<PATH_TO_CERTIFICATES_DIRECTORY> | tee setup_iei_logs.txt
+                E.g. sudo make install CERT_PATH=../cert-tool/Certificates/
             ```
             This will install IEI as a systemd service in Ubuntu.
 Post installation, IEI can be started / stopped using commands:
             ```sh